 If you find yourself in a shared or disputed liability situation, you will probably need to hire a personal injury lawyer unless you:

-Ok, now that you’ve answered the question about who is at fault for your injuries, let’s look to whether the case is simple enough to handle on your own or if it might get complicated and required the assistance of a personal injury lawyer.
+Now that you’ve answered the question about who is at fault for your injuries, let’s look at whether the case is simple enough to handle on your own, or whether it might get complicated and required the assistance of an experienced attorney.

 When there are multiple parties involved in an accident, whether they may have caused the accident or been injured in the accident, the insurance coverage issues and how available monies are divided can get complicated.

 If you were injured in an accident where multiple parties are potentially liable for causing your injuries, you really should contact an injury lawyer.
 If multiple parties potentially caused the accident, several insurance companies and policies will be involved in the claim.

 If multiple people were injured in the accident, there will be several claims made on the available insurance policies, which means there may be less settlement money available to compensate you for your injuries.

-If you have determined that you have serious injuries and your case might be a little complicated, before you go running out to hire a personal injury lawyer, you’ll want to answer the next question.
+If you have determined that you have serious injuries and that your case might be a little complicated, before you go running out to hire a personal injury lawyer, you’ll want to answer the next question.

-Because almost all injury lawyers work on a contingency fee basis, it really doesn’t make any sense to hire a lawyer if there is no source of money for you (and your lawyer for that matter) to get paid.
+Because almost all injury lawyers work on a contingency fee basis, it really doesn’t make any sense to hire a lawyer if there is no source of money for you (and for your lawyer, for that matter) to get paid.

 If none of the above are present in your case, you probably don’t need a personal injury attorney, because the whole point of a personal injury case is to collect money to compensate you for your injuries.

 The “third party” is the person who caused the accident, assuming it wasn’t you.
 You will probably know immediately if the person who injured you has insurance coverage because carrying proof of insurance is required by state law.
-So, you will likely know at the scene of the accident if they are covered or not.
+So you will likely know at the scene of the accident if they are covered or not.
 However, if you were seriously injured, you were probably being carted off the scene by an ambulance, not exchanging insurance information with the third party.

 As a side note, you will want to confirm whether or not the third party was working at the time of the accident.
 If they were, their employer may be on the hook for the accident, and that means a commercial insurance policy applies, which is almost always better (higher coverage limits) than a personal auto policy.

 If the third party’s insurance coverage is not enough to cover all of your damages, your own insurance may be helpful.
-Depending on your coverages, you may have health insurance, med-pay and underinsured motorist insurance on your auto policy, or even some sort of homeowners’ or umbrella insurance that may kick in.
+Depending on your coverages, you may have health insurance, med-pay and underinsured motorist insurance on your auto policy, or even some sort of homeowner's or umbrella insurance that may kick in.

 If the two above sources of funds are unavailable or tapped out, you will want to investigate whether the person or entity who injured you has money or property that could help pay for your damages.
 This information isn’t always readily available and will require the use of investigative tools and people to find out.

 Note that any injury attorney you consult with will likely have lots of questions about this area of your case, as it may not be worth it for them or you to hire them if there is no insurance money available.

-Asking yourself when your accident happened is a crucial step in it determining if and when you should get to hiring a lawyer.
+Asking yourself when your accident happened is a crucial step in determining if and when you should get to hiring a lawyer.
 Here are some helpful tips to determine if now is the time, or if you should wait to hire your personal injury lawyer.

-For instance, you may not need to hire an attorney from the scene of the accident or even when you are at the hospital, but you don’t want to wait too long or things could get messy.
+For instance, you may not need to hire an attorney from the scene of the accident or even when you are at the hospital, but you don’t want to wait too long, or things could get messy.

 Almost all personal injury attorneys offer free consultations (phone, online, email, in-person, etc.) to help evaluate your case and let you know your options.

 The time limit you have to file a personal injury claim is called the statute of limitations (check for your state’s specific statute.)
 In California personal injury cases, the time frame you have to file a claim is two years.
 However, if your claim is against a governmental entity, you have only six months after your accident to file a claim.
-Also, minors have different time limits on when they have to file to protect their rights.
+Also, minors have different time limits on when they have to file, to protect their rights.

 However, you can also get an attorney early to work with you throughout your treatment and recovery.
 That way, they can help guide you through your injury claim and make sure you are getting the best medical treatment for your injuries and for the case.

 The advantage of working with an attorney up front is that you are sure to be “on the right track” as far as the case is concerned, and will be ready to start negotiations once you are released from all medical care.

-You are only entitled to repayment for medical treatment that is considered both “reasonable and necessary.”
+You are only entitled to repayment for medical treatment that is considered both “reasonable" and "necessary.”
 If you are not getting the proper and most effective treatment for your injuries, you might not be compensated for that treatment in your case.

-Your lawyer (if you hire one with great customer service) can set up liens, payment plans or put the accounts on hold so that you don’t have to worry about medical bills until after you receive a settlement.
+Your lawyer (if you hire one with great customer service) can help get some of your medical bills covered by health insurance, med-pay coverage or other benefits, or they can set up liens, payment plans or put the accounts on hold so that you don’t have to worry about medical bills until after you receive a settlement.

 BONUS: An experienced personal injury attorney can also help get you “discounts” on some of your medical bills, so you end up paying less than if you just paid them up front.

-If you do not keep to a regimented treatment plan, or you have significant time periods without any treatment, this can lead the insurance carrier to discount or eliminate certain medical bills from your claim.
-Having a lawyer early in your case can help ensure you stay on the right track with your medical treatment.
+If you do not keep to a regimented treatment plan, or if you have significant time periods without any treatment, this can lead the insurance carrier to discount or eliminate certain medical bills from your claim.
+Having a lawyer early in your case can help to ensure that you stay on the right track with your medical treatment.

 Examples include failing to gather informational witness statements, photos of the scene of the accident, vehicles and injuries, traffic or accident scene video footage, etc. about the facts of the case when it is fresh and relevant.
 Having a personal injury attorney on board early in the case can eliminate this problem.